-In honor of Earth Day just around the corner, we’ve come up with 4 simple ways to give your used candles new life!
-Reusing containers is one of the easiest ways to be kind to the Earth, because it prevents excess waste.
-Here at Slow North, we are continually seeking ways to lighten our impact on the environment.
+In honor of Earth Day just around the corner, we’ve come up with 4 simple ways to upcycle your used candles and give them new life!
+Reusing containers is one of the easiest ways to be kind to the Earth because it prevents excess waste.
+Here at Slow North, we are continually seeking ways to lighten our impact on the environment and upcycle products whenever possible.
 We take pride in our processes - from our recycled glass to our renewable, natural resources in our ingredients, to our packing materials and boxes that are recycled, recyclable and biodegradable.

 First, let’s walk through how to clean out your used candle vessel:

 Simply soak your vessel in hot water until the remaining wax has melted, then discard the wax and wick (pro tip: removing the wick may take a little elbow grease, so be patient!).
-Next, peel off the label and wipe your vessel clean - we recommend using rubbing alcohol or a citrus cleaner to get the container squeaky clean!
-Please be aware that the colored film on our green, amber, whiskey, and blue tumblers may scratch off during cleaning, so use a soft, non-abrasive rag.
+Next, peel off the label and wipe your vessel clean - we recommend using rubbing alcohol or a citrus cleaner to get the container squeaky clean and perfectly primed for upcycling!
+Please be aware that the colored film on our green, amber, whiskey, and blue tumblers may scratch off during cleaning, so we recommend using a soft, non-abrasive rag for best results.

 If you live in a home that doesn’t have a lot of built-in bathroom storage, it’s easy for your counters to become cluttered.
 Home clutter can lead to brain clutter which can quickly develop into stress, and we want our bathrooms to be a safe haven for peace and relaxation, not a source of anxiety!
 Our candle vessels can easily be used to store makeup brushes, cotton pads, q-tips, toothbrushes - you name it.
 With our numerous tumbler colors, it’s easy to find one to match your bathroom decor.
 Not only is this a quick solution for bathroom storage, but it’s an easy way to beautify your space too!